Home - Book Preview

 It was the kind of room that would have been inconceivable to him two weeks ago.
 A little over a year ago he'd been sleeping in a dusty corner of the maintenance room of a parking garage with cardboard between him and the cold concrete floor.

-The room was big, bigger than the living room at Millhaven.
-This one room was for only him and the things that had apparently been put here for him.
-The floor was dark wood, covered at the center by a rug that was thick enough to absorb the sound of footsteps, some pattern of deep blue and green that Quinn stood on and looked down at for a moment before continuing his assessment.
+The room was big, bigger than the living room at one room was for only him and the things that had apparently been put here for floor was dark wood, covered at the center by a rug that was thick enough to absorb the sound of footsteps, some pattern of deep blue and green that Quinn stood on and looked down at for a moment before continuing his assessment.

 Holy shit, this must be the way the rich kids live.